Tag Archives: Steve McGarry

 OiNK! #32: PHYSiCAL FUN

 I’m not a sports fan, never have been.
 As a kid when OiNK was published my dad and brother were football mad but I simply had no interest.
-The Olympics were always the exception though and that remains true today, I’ll be glued to the TV day and night for two weeks solid (I’ve even booked time off work before for them) but then for four years normal service resumes.
+The Olympics were always the exception though and that remains true today, I’ll be glued to the TV day and night for two weeks solid (I’ve even booked time off work before for them) but then normal service resumes for four years.
 So it was with trepidation that I approached the latest issue of OiNK, which upon first glance I had no recollection of from childhood.

 But now I’ve finished the issue I needn’t have worried.
-Beginning with that cover by Steve McGarry whose work we haven’t seen since #4, and this would be the last cover (and accompanying strip) he’d draw for the comic, his contribution to The OiNK!
+It begins with that cover by Steve McGarry whose work we haven’t seen since #4, and this would be the last cover (and accompanying strip) he’d draw for the comic, his contribution to The OiNK!
 Book 1988 already completed even if we wouldn’t see it for a while yet.
-But it’s the panels down the left that really had me laughing, in particular the one about sports commentators!
+But the panels down the left really had me laughing, in particular the one about sports commentators.
 A funny start and inside the first laugh out loud moments come courtesy of Jeremy Banx’s smelly alien, Burp.

 At this point Burp’s attempts at ingratiating himself with his human neighbours seem to be entering a rather gory phase, beginning with the malfunctioning fast food machine in #30 and in a strip I didn’t feature last issue he sliced off the top of Ronald Reagan’s head to have a chat with his brain.
 Bringing this little girl’s teddy bear to life might be the thing of fairy tales but as you can see Jeremy took it a step further to show the repercussions of such an act bedtime stories never would.

-As well as the blackness of the blood adding to the funny horror and the bear’s protestations, there are a lot of moments here I found myself chuckling away to, not least of all Burp’s long explanation of what he did to the bear while never catching on that this was previously a toy.
+As well as the blackness of the blood adding to the funny horror and the bear’s protestations, there are a many more moments I found myself chuckling away here, not least of all Burp’s long explanation of what he did to the bear while never catching on that this was previously a toy.
 Also the fact it’s all done with ‘Bupa’ rays.
 Adverts for Bupa were on the telly all the time back then so even as a child I’d have found this funny.
-This issue wouldn’t be the last time we’d see this teddy either.
-It was, however, the first time we saw two other individuals.
+(UPDATE: Having now read further I can reveal this wouldn’t be the last time we’d see this teddy.)
+This issue was also the first time we saw two other individuals.

-One of my most fondly remembered strips, David Haldane’s Torture Twins was a regular staple of the comic from here on in, appearing in every regular issue except the penultimate monthly.
-It was a tale of twin brothers who really enjoyed their work.
-Their work just happened to be medieval torturers.
-In such a dark profession I guess it helps to have a good sense of humour!
-From gags and puns based on the style of torture they were using, to more ridiculous forms of torture, they were a highlight and a fan favourite!
+David Haldane’s Torture Twins were a regular staple of the comic from here on in, appearing in every regular issue except the penultimate monthly.
+A tale of twin brothers who really enjoyed their work.
+Their work just happened to be medieval torturing.
+In such a dark profession I guess it helps to have a good sense of humour.
+From gags and puns based on what devices they were using, to more ridiculous forms of torture, they were a highlight and a fan favourite.
 It’s good to finally see them here.

-While this issue as a whole didn’t seem to jog the memory cells as much as others there’s one definite highlight that takes me right back to the first time I read it.
-In fact, it was the first time I’d come across these characters (my first issue was #14) who had made such a huge impact with pig pals who’d been with the comic from the start.
+While this issue as a whole didn’t seem to jog the memory cells as much as others there’s one definite highlight that takes me right back.
+It was the first time I’d come across certain characters (my first issue was #14) who had made such a huge impact with pig pals who’d been with the comic from the start.
 Written by Mark Rodgers and drawn by J.T.
 Dogg, the second epic adventure for The Street-Hogs began here.
-The Day of the Triffics would be a lot shorter than their original story but it made a huge impact on me.
+The Day of the Triffics would be a lot shorter than their original story but this one made a huge impact on me.

-For young readers at the time already familiar with them it must’ve felt like an age since their last appearance in #11.
+For young readers already familiar with them it must’ve felt like an age since their last appearance in #11.
 The hype of their return began in #27 and was further added to last time with a large poster, but now the moment was finally here.
-I was completely won over by the potential of the strip by two things, namely the return of Dogg as the artist after I’d loved his work on Ham Dare, and the reason behind the plants being called Triffics!
+I was completely won over by two things, namely the return of Dogg as the artist after I’d loved his work on Ham Dare and the reason behind the plants being called ‘Triffics’!
+(In the spread below, your eyes may instinctively try to read the whole of the first page thanks to how those TV screens are laid out, but this should be read all the way across)

-It’s been too long since we’ve had a series of one preposterous cliffhanger after another, with equally ridiculous escapes the following issue.
+It’s been too long since we’ve had a series of one preposterous cliffhanger after another with equally ridiculous escapes the following issue.
 I knew of the Day of the Triffids from watching the movie late one night with my mum not long before this, so it was the perfect material to parody as far as I was concerned.
-The mysterious baddie really isn’t mysterious at all for those who’d read the first adventure, but that was all part of the fun, that our heroes who were so daring and gung-ho couldn’t even figure that out!
+The mysterious baddie really isn’t mysterious at all for those who’d read the first adventure, but that was all part of the fun, that our daring, gung-ho heroes couldn’t even figure that much out.
 I’m really looking forward to the next few issues.

 Competition entrants would need to look at the positions of each individual player, their actions, where they’re looking etc. and try to figure out where best to place their ‘X’ to highlight where they think the ball was in that precise moment.
-The team behind OiNK decided to run a similar competition in this sports issue and went to the same painstaking levels of professionalism to ensure it was as difficult to work out as possible.
-Well, difficult if you’re a cretin apparently.
+The team behind OiNK decided to run a similar competition and went to the same painstaking levels of professionalism to ensure it was as difficult to work out as possible.

 I was so happy to see the return of Tom’s Toe in this issue!
-Originally appearing back in #12 he then popped up in the first Holiday Special before disappearing again until #30.
+Originally appearing back in #12, co-editor and writer Tony Husband‘s creation then popped up in the first Holiday Special before disappearing again until #30.
 Given the nature of the strip, that it would parody clichés from OiNK’s own sister publications, it worked best as a special character who’d just pop up now and again.
 If Tom had been a regular I think the joke could’ve worn thin and he could’ve strayed into cliché himself.

 Thankfully that never happened and here his return is marked with a brilliant strip which really highlights the differences between OiNK and other comics of the day.
 Of course, it’s all helped along by the fact it’s drawn by John Geering whose usual work was among that which Tom was parodying!
 So, this time Tom and his friends are playing a game of footie when the ball bursts.
 What to do?
 Well, we have a boy whose toe can take on any form so naturally he grows it to resemble a football.